Business Administration MBA

 Accreditation: The Fox MBA is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).

 Areas of Specialization: Students work with an academic advisor regarding concentration requirements.
-To complete a concentration, 9 to 12 credits of upper-level elective coursework within the discipline are required.
-These electives may be combined to complete any one of the concentrations identified below:
+Effective Fall 2023, Fox offers three STEM MBA programs.
+To complete an MBA concentration, 9 to 12 credits of upper-level elective coursework within the discipline are required.
+Program electives may be combined to complete any one of the concentrations identified below:

 • Health Sector Management